nuords-software/nuords-proxy/doc/ADDRESS.md

 **NUORDS NETOWORK ADDRESS FORMAT** [(?)](README.md)

 NuoRDS Proxy supports both IPv4 and IPv6 connections.
-In order to avoid collisions please use format below.
+In order to avoid collisions please use the format below.

 **A generic network address:**

-- An internet address consists of two colon-separated
+- An internet address consists of two colon-separated components: HOST:PORT
-components - host and port.
 - If the port is omitted, a default port will be used.

 **An explicit IPv4 address**